sadanandpai/resume-builder/README.md

 ## Contributing Guide

-If you are would like to contribute to resume builder by fixing the bugs, impoving the features or creating a resume template, please refer to [Contributing Guide](./CONTRIBUTING.md).
+If you are interested in contributing (fixing bugs, impoving features, or creating a resume template), please refer to [Contributing Guide](./CONTRIBUTING.md).

 ## Report Bugs and Feature Requests